FinancialForecasters/financial_forecaster/README.md

 ## Project Description

 For this project, daily price data for Bitcoin was acquired using Yahoo Finance.
 Several price transformations (technical indicators) were calculated based on the daily open, high, low, and close price of Bitcoin.
 Additional features related to the supply of Bitcoin, such as miner transactions and revenue data, were acquired as csvs from Blockchain.com.
-Twitter sentiment data was acquired from both a Kaggle dataset (for Tweets < 2019) and via scraping via the snscrape Python library.
+Twitter sentiment data was acquired from both a Kaggle dataset (for Tweets < 2019) and via scraping using the snscrape Python library.
 Exploratory data analysis was performed to investigate the relationship between these factors and returns.
 Based on the results of this analysis machine learning models were built with some combination of these features as inputs with the target being the direction of the next day's close.
 Finally, the model predictions were used as inputs to a simple trading strategy that decides when to buy or sell short Bitcoin, and the profitability and risk of this strategy assessed.

 ## How to Reproduce